 If progress is slow in one area, you can decide if you’d like to make a change.
+(Check out this post for a look at a mid-year progress report for our homeschool).
 Maybe that pace is fine since it’s allowing your child to retain everything well.
 Or maybe you decide to work on that subject three days a week instead of two for a while.

 And if you find you’re ahead of schedule (miracles DO happen) you can add in some extra field trips or simply relax a little bit and follow a few more interest-led rabbit trails!